-How to clean a PC water-cooling waterblock
+How to clean a waterblock

 In this guide, we’ll show you how to clean a waterblock.
-Over time, the waterblocks in a PC water-cooling loop can lose their shine, and gunk can build up in their small heat-transferring fins.
-This not only causes them to lose cooling performance, but also means they look far less attractive than when they were new.
+Over time, the waterblocks in a PC water cooling loop can lose their shine, and gunk can build up in their small heat-transferring fins.
+This not only causes them to lose cooling performance but also means they look far less attractive than when they were new.

 1. Use the right cleaner